Jalapinecone/MVCFanClub/COMP3004 D1/README.txt

 When the software launches, you will see a graphical interface.
 At the top there are 3 buttons, Create, Save and Compile.
 Before you click any of them, please enter a name for the program in the long, horizontal input bar directly below.

-For example, if you enter "src.txt" and then hit create, the editor will be primed to begin.
+For example, if you enter "src" and then hit create, a file called src will be created and the editor will be primed to begin.
-If you then hit save, you will save a state of the code (the large text window to the left) to storage.
+If you then hit save, you will save a state of the code (the large text window to the left) to that file.
+If however you did not press create before pressing save it will still create the file and save it to that file
 To compile, make sure there is currently a program in the compiler.
 Any messages from the compiler will be in the output box to the right of the editor.
 Make sure you have a name for your compiled program so you can easily find it later.
-The compiled file is "filename.json" in storage
+The compiled file is "<filename>.json" in storage